Spill Prevention Control and Countermeasure (SPCC)

-Spill Prevention, Control, and Countermeasure (SPCC) plans are required to prevent petroleum substances from reaching waters of the United States.
-Regulated by the US EPA, determining if a SPCC plan is required for your facility can be overwhelming, let us assist you by creating a response plan.
+Spill Prevention, Control and Countermeasure (SPCC) plans are required to prevent petroleum substances from reaching waters of the United States.
+Determining if a SPCC plan is required for your facility can be overwhelming.
+Let us assist you by creating a response plan.

 Shive-Hattery will visit your site to identify sources where a possible spill could occur and develop a plan.
 SPCC plans contain three major components:

 - Prevention: This plan will suggest ways to minimize and prevent spills through design, training and monitoring.

 - Control: The plan has an action plan to control the spill such as containment basins or other ways to detour or prevent the spill from entering waters.

 - Countermeasure: If a problem does arise, the SPCC plan serves as a guide for first responders to know what to do, where and when to begin containment efforts and agencies to contact in the event of a spill.